 |Platform compatibility||Apple only||iOS and Android|

 While Apple's HomePod seems mighty expensive (which it is), it is one of the best sounding speakers on the market.
-This one is definitely built more for audiophiles who choose to use Apple Music, which is built-in to the HomePod.
-And if you're already invested in the Apple ecosystem, HomePod is great because of the ambient Siri that's integrated.
-With HomePod, you can have Siri do things like make calls, send messages, add a reminder, set alarms and timers, turn on your HomeKit-compatible devices, and more.
+This one is definitely built more for audiophiles who choose to use Apple Music, which is built into the HomePod.
+If you're already invested in the Apple ecosystem, HomePod is great because of the ambient Siri that's integrated.
+With HomePod, you can ask Siri to do things such as make calls, send messages, add a reminder, set alarms, and timers, turn on your HomeKit-compatible devices, and more.

 Apple Music is also a pretty good music streaming service, and it's integrated seamlessly into HomePod.
-You'll have access to your iCloud Music Library, everything that's streamable on Apple Music, and even access to radio stations like Beats 1.
+You'll have access to your iCloud Music Library, everything that's streamable on Apple Music, and even access to radio stations like Apple Music radio.
 Siri will also be able to pretty much pull up anything that you'll feel like listening to without breaking a sweat.
-However, if you aren't an Apple Music subscriber but still want to use HomePod for music, it's still a viable option.
+However, if you aren't an Apple Music subscriber but still want to use HomePod for music—it's still a viable option.
 You'll just need to AirPlay your music streaming service from your iOS device to the HomePod instead.
 It's not as convenient as built-in integration, but it works well.

-Siri itself is a decent digital assistant, but there is always the issue where she doesn't understand what you said.
-In the past, I've often had issues with Siri not understanding what I want her to do, but Apple has made a lot of improvements to Siri since I last used it.
-However, I often never have issues with Amazon Alexa, but your mileage may vary here.
+Siri is a decent digital assistant, but there's always the issue of her misunderstanding what you said.
+In the past, I've often had issues with Siri not understanding what I want her to do, but Apple made a lot of improvements since I last used it.
+However, I usually don't have issues with Amazon Alexa, but your mileage may vary here.
 Both digital assistants are capable of doing the same things, so the one you pick ends up coming down to personal preference and how invested you are into either Apple or Amazon's ecosystem.
 However, keep in mind that HomePod and Siri will only be able to control your smart home devices only if they're HomeKit compatible, whereas Alexa works with anything that has the "Works with Alexa" tag.

-Overall, if you are all-in on the Apple ecosystem and need high fidelity audio, then go with the HomePod, that is if you can afford it (watch for deals).
+Overall, when it comes down to HomePod vs Amazon Echo, if you are all-in on the Apple ecosystem and need high fidelity audio, then go with the HomePod, that is if you can afford it (look for those rare deals).
 If you don't care about superior audio quality and want a better smart speaker overall with compatibility with more devices and features, then go with the Amazon Echo.

 Superior high fidelity audio